 Some people are unable to work the day of the events, such as the Christmas at St. Cols, but some events require preparations where volunteers are needed.
 Some pre-event tasks include picking up miscellaneous items, shopping, copying, distributing flyers, cutting and stapling raffle tickets and stuffing envelopes, among others.

-Additionally, there are six committees comprised of parents/guardians that work with members of the school administration to support the mission of the school:
+Additionally, there are opportunities to volunteer, as well as six committees comprised of parents/guardians that work with members of the school administration to support the mission of the school:

 Parent Advisory Committee